Nitrof78/Poverty_Ratio_VS_Government_Expenditure/README.md

 df.head()
 ```
 Please note that, if you modified the indicators taken into account, several steps of data cleaning will also have to be updated.

+## Current results
+In its present configuration, the anlysis shows strongest (negative) correlation of poverty ratio with Education and Health Expenditure, without solving the question about wether Education and Health lead to less poverty, or if less poverty gives more latitude for Health and Education Expenditures.
+Some exploratory leads would be to study results by region or similar countries and use historical data to understand the link between the indicators and poverty ratio.

 ## License Type
 All indicators are coming from one database, with the following license :